npm/cli/docs/content/using-npm/scripts.md

  installed.

 * As of `npm@7` these scripts run in the background.
-  To run see the output, run with: `--foreground-scripts`.
+  To see the output, run with: `--foreground-scripts`.

 **prepublish** (DEPRECATED)
 * Does not run during `npm publish`, but does run during `npm ci`